Navigating PF Deductions: Should It Be Based on Minimum Wages or Actual Salary?

 =================================

-An appeal was filed by the appellant, before the EPF Appellate Tribunal, against the order dated 06.07.2011, passed by the EPF Authority, under Section 7A of the Act, assessing PF dues and allied dues on allowances also which is illegal.
-The EPF Appellate Tribunal observed that the employer has bifurcated the minimum wages into different heads like basic wages, house rent, conveyance allowances etc. the employer has been paying employees contribution only on the basic wages as provided under the EPF Act excluding allowances.
+An appeal was filed by the appellant before the EPF Appellate Tribunal against the order dated 06.07.2011, passed by the EPF Authority under Section 7A of the Act.
+This order assessed PF dues and allied dues on allowances, which is illegal.
+The EPF Appellate Tribunal observed that the employer has bifurcated the minimum wages into different heads like basic wages, house rent, conveyance allowances, etc. The employer has been paying employees' contributions only on the basic wages as provided under the EPF Act, excluding allowances.
 The EPF Authority pleaded that PF dues can never be calculated on wages lower than minimum wages.
-Accordingly, the EPF Authority initiated proceedings under Section 7A of the Act, taking into consideration the minimum wages under the Minimum Wages Act and directed the employer to pay the contribution so determined.
-The EPF Appellate Tribunal opined that minimum wages has not been defined under the EPF Act.
-The EPF Authority has no power to hold whether minimum wages amount to basic wages or not.
+Accordingly, the EPF Authority initiated proceedings under Section 7A of the Act, considering the minimum wages under the Minimum Wages Act and directed the employer to pay the contribution so determined.
+The EPF Appellate Tribunal opined that minimum wages have not been defined under the EPF Act.
+The EPF Authority has no power to determine whether minimum wages amount to basic wages or not.
 While interpreting a provision of any Act, the Court only has to interpret the law and cannot legislate it.
-If a provision of law is misused and subjected to abuse of process of law, it is for the legislature to amend, modify or repeal it, if deemed necessary.
-There is no compulsion to hold that the definition of ‘minimum wages’ under the Minimum Wages Act.
-Employer is liable to deduct under Section 2(b) read alongwith Section 6 of the EPF Act and not on minimum wages as per Minimum Wages Act.
-Hence, impugned order is set aside.
-Appeal is allowed.
+If a provision of law is misused and subjected to abuse of process of law, it is for the legislature to amend, modify, or repeal it if deemed necessary.
+There is no compulsion to hold that the definition of 'minimum wages' under the Minimum Wages Act applies.
+The employer is liable to deduct under Section 2(b) read along with Section 6 of the EPF Act and not on minimum wages as per the Minimum Wages Act.
+Hence, the impugned order is set aside.
+The appeal is allowed.

 M/s.
 A.K.
 Manpower Services Vs. RPFC, Mumbai ATA No.606(9), 2011, decided on 27.07.2011